-- Rising concentration within sectors is only evident among top firms in three industries: services, wholesale, and retail, where employment share among the top 14 percent of firms increased from 67 to 73 percent between 1977 and 2013, and not in such sectors as manufacturing, where concentration has actually decreased.
+- Rising concentration within sectors is only evident among top firms in three industries: services, wholesale, and retail, where employment share among the top 14 percent of firms increased from 67% to 73% between 1977 and 2013, and not in such sectors as manufacturing, where concentration has actually decreased.

 - Concentration is driven by expansion into new local markets, and leads to decreasing employment per establishment among top firms.

 - While employment per establishment may fall, total employment rises substantially in industries with rising concentration, even among smaller firms.
-Importantly, the authors hold that this is evidence for the efficiencies gained and not—contrary to other analysis—on the view that such concentration is the result of declining competition and increasing barriers to entry.
 Technological and managerial advances, in other words, are not preventing competition but are rather intensifying its effects.

 - This new industrial revolution has driven increasing specialization among the top firms in non-traded sectors, meaning that while these firms are focusing on certain industries, they are also leaving others.